flanksource/docs/canary-checker/docs/concepts/grafana.md

 # Grafana

-Default grafana dashboards are available, they can be installed with
+Default grafana dashboards are available.
+After you deploy Grafana, these dashboards can be installed with

 ```
 --set grafanaDashboards=true --set serviceMonitor=true